 When do we leave?

 Parents and friends will be invited to a final closing assembly that will begin at 2:00 p.m.
 Central Time on Saturday, June 2.
+This assembly will be held at Allen Arena on the Lipscomb University campus.
 Parents can pick up citizens on Saturday, June 2, at 4:30 p.m.
 CT, in the lobby of your dorm.
 There will be no counselor supervision after 5:00 p.m.
 CT.

 I need to leave the program early.
 Is this possible?